tier4/caret_doc/docs/visualization/message_flow.md

 The vertical axis goes from top to bottom, corresponding to the beginning to the end of the path.
 Each line represents a message flow.
 The gray rectangular area indicates the callback execution time.

-If `treat_drop_as_delay=False`, the latency of messages that reach the end point without being lost will be output.
-If `treat_drop_as_delay=True`, the latency of messages calculated with the lost point as the delay.

 In addition to the basic operations of bokeh, the message flow diagram allows the following operations

 - Scale adjustment of xaxis/yaxis